Happy Fourth of July. Here’s How to Stay Safe, Party Animals

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-The Fourth of July may feel a lot less festive this year in light of recent events, but we’re all looking forward to a long weekend.
-And though we just recovered from an epic Pride party hangover, you can’t go wrong spending time with friends and family.
-But as stoked as you are for your pet to be your plus one to the festivities, most dogs and cats would agree that fireworks are far from their idea of a good time.
-Not to mention, animal control services report a 30 percent increase in lost pets between July 4th and 6th, only 14 percent of which are reunited with their owners.
-Yikes.
-Pyrotechnics trigger anxiety in many pets (and people for that matter), causing them to flee from the sound.
-And BBQs have their fair share of risks: dogs can ingest things from toxic food to bug spray, or get burned begging at the grill.
+Pyrotechnics trigger anxiety in many petsopens in a new tab (and people for that matter), causing them to flee from the sound.
+And barbecues have their fair share of risks: Dogs can ingest things from toxic food to bug spray or get burned while begging at the grillopens in a new tab.
 Don’t go canceling your holiday plans — get prepared so you can celebrate while your pet sits this one out.
-Follow these five tips that will help calm your pet:
+Follow these five tips that will help calm your pet.

-1. Let them hide out in their happy place
+Let them hide out in their happy place.

 Bust out your anti-anxiety tool kit.

 Noise phobias aren’t as common in cats, but they’re pros at hiding when frightened.
 If your dog gets spooked easily, give them a safe hideaway for them in a crate or quiet room.
 Chewing is a soothing mechanism for dogs so leave them with a safe chew toy, peanut butter-stuffed Kong, or other interactive dog puzzle toyopens in a new tab to help distract and de-stress.
 A Thundershirtopens in a new tab is designed to apply gentle, constant pressure to keep noise-sensitive dogs calm, and CBD treats opens in a new tabcan naturally zen out pets.
 If they need something stronger, talk to your vet about prescribing anti-anxiety medicationopens in a new tab to sedate them until the morning.

-3. Update your pet’s ID tag and microchip info
+Update your pet’s ID tag and microchip info.